-In order to provide an appropriate frame of reference for Hartford's demographic characteristics, five regional cities were selected to serve as comparative examples.
-These cities were selected due to their similarities to Hartford in terms of population size; historical development
+In order to provide an appropriate frame of reference for Hartford's demographic characteristics, five cities were selected to serve as comparative examples.
+These cities were selected due to their similarities to Hartford in terms of population size; location in the region; historical development patterns; and socio-economic similarities.
+These five cities are: